Stats from the ASL/KSL era

 Elo rankings

-Now, these winrates have all been historical, spanning the entire period from the 1st ASL in 2016 to the last one in 2023.
+Now, these winrates have all been historical, spanning the entire period from the 1st ASL in 2016 to the latest one in 2024.
 If we want to get a better idea of who are the strongest players right now, it might be interesting to look at how their Elo rating might look like.
-Calculating Elo with k = 30 and starting rating = 1600, we get the following ranking as of October 19th, 2023:
+Calculating Elo with k = 30 and starting rating = 1600, we get the following ranking as of November 2nd, 2024:

 RankNameGamesRating